someweisguy/esp_dmx/README.md

 A quirk of the default ESP-IDF GPIO ISR is that lower GPIO numbers are processed earlier than higher GPIO numbers.
 It is recommended that the DMX read pin be shorted to a lower GPIO number in order to ensure that the DMX sniffer can run with low latency.

 It is important to note that the sniffer requires a fast clock speed in order to maintain low latency.
 In order to guarantee accuracy of the sniffer, the ESP32 must be set to a CPU clock speed of at least 160MHz.
-This setting can be configured in `sdkconfig` if the ESP-IDF is used.
+This setting can be configured in `Kconfig` if the ESP-IDF is used.

 Before enabling the sniffer tool, `gpio_install_isr_service()` must be called with the required DMX sniffer interrupt flags.
 The macro `DMX_DEFAULT_SNIFFER_INTR_FLAGS` can be used to provide the proper interrupt flags.